syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Databinding.md

 ![](Databinding_images/Databinding_img4.png)

-## LinqToSQL Data
+## LINQ-to-SQL Data

 LinqDataSource is designed to work with DataContext.
 It uses internally, the data model (dbml) file.
 Data model contains list of tables from specific database.

-Define a Linq-to-SQL data source in the web page and configure the data source as per your requirement by using the database.
+Define a LINQ-to-SQL data source in the web page and configure the data source as per your requirement by using the database.
 In the following example, an SQL table is used to create a DBML class.

 The following screenshot illustrates the sample database used.

 ![](Databinding_images/Databinding_img5.jpeg)

 In the Design page, assign values for DataTextField, DataValueField.
-In DataSourceID field assign the ID of the existing Linq-to-SQL data source.
+In DataSourceID field assign the ID of the existing LINQ-to-SQL data source.

 {% highlight html %}